 Currently we have two products, The Country Casserole, a nutritious and warming pheasant casserole and The Country Curry, a mildly spicy partridge curry.

-In 2016 we produced 20,408 meals and in 2017 we aim to produce 100,000 meals.
+In our first year we produced 20,408 meals and since inception we have produced over 130,00 meals.
 These meals are donated to those in food poverty either directly to people in need, charities who feed people in need or through amazing charities like FareShare who distribute food nationwide to other charities.
 Please see our page on our recipient charities.

 We wanted to increase our financial sustainability, so, we sell our meals on the basis that for every meal purchased another will be distributed to someone in poverty.
 The charity is not for profit so all money raised from selling our produce goes back to feeding more people in need.
 Currently we sell to supporters, online and are looking at farm shops.
 We also sell or aim to sell at events such as Fairs, Country Shows and Music events.

 We manufacture our food in a retort pouch so it can be stored for a year without chilling.
 It also means that as a small charity we can manage the food without being at the mercy of expiry dates if fresh.
 This is also helps the charities which distribute the meals for us.
 Retorting is pressure cooking and involves no additional ingredients to ensure a longer life of the food.